jeremytregunna/ruby-trello/README.md

 Full Disclosure: This library is not complete, but it does function enough to be useful.

+## Special thanks

+A special thanks goes out to [Ben Biddington](https://github.com/ben-biddington) who has contributed a significant amount of refactoring and functionality to be deserving of a beer and this special thanks.

 ## Contributing

 Pick up an editor, fix a test!
 (If you want to, of course.)
 Send a pull